Seahawks training camp Day 3: What happened, injury report, highlights and more

 Injury report

-— Linebacker Justin Currie had a nice interception off Paxton Lynch during 7-on-7 but appeared to pull his hamstring on the play.
+— Linebacker Justin Currie had a nice interception off Paxton Lynch during seven-on-seven but appeared to pull his hamstring on the play.

-— Safety Lano Hill (hip) is expected to be out at least another couple of weeks, Pete Carroll said.
+— Safety Lano Hill (hip) is expected to be out at least another couple of weeks, coach Pete Carroll said.
 That would help explain the need to re-sign veteran DeShawn Shead on Saturday.

 — Tight end Will Dissly took his first team snaps of camp.
 He didn’t have any targets, but he does appear closer and closer to a full participate.